Textron (NYSE:TXT) Issues FY21 Earnings Guidance

 Textron (NYSE:TXT) issued an update on its FY21 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.20 to $3.30 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.31.
+The company provided earnings per share (EPS) guidance of $3.20 to $3.30 for the period, compared to the Thomson Reuters consensus estimate of $3.31.
 Textron also updated its FY 2021 guidance to $3.200-$3.300 EPS.

-A number of brokerages recently issued reports on TXT.
-Cowen raised shares of Textron from a market perform rating to an outperform rating and boosted their target price for the stock from $75.00 to $95.00 in a research report on Tuesday, August 31st.
-Credit Suisse Group boosted their target price on shares of Textron from $76.00 to $77.00 and gave the stock an outperform rating in a research report on Friday, July 30th.
-Morgan Stanley boosted their target price on shares of Textron from $88.00 to $89.00 and gave the stock an overweight rating in a research report on Friday.
-Susquehanna Bancshares boosted their target price on shares of Textron from $80.00 to $86.00 and gave the stock a positive rating in a research report on Friday.
-Finally, Susquehanna boosted their target price on shares of Textron from $80.00 to $86.00 and gave the stock a positive rating in a research report on Friday.
-Nine research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $82.78.
+Several equities analysts recently commented on the stock.
+Morgan Stanley increased their price objective on shares of Textron from $88.00 to $89.00 and gave the company an overweight rating in a research note on Friday.
+The Goldman Sachs Group reissued a buy rating and issued a $82.00 price target on shares of Textron in a research note on Friday, July 16th.
+Susquehanna Bancshares upped their price objective on shares of Textron from $80.00 to $86.00 and gave the stock a positive rating in a report on Friday.
+Susquehanna upped their target price on shares of Textron from $80.00 to $86.00 and gave the company a positive rating in a research note on Friday.
+Finally, Credit Suisse Group boosted their price target on Textron from $76.00 to $77.00 and gave the company an outperform rating in a report on Friday, July 30th.
+Nine investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, Textron currently has a consensus rating of Buy and a consensus target price of $82.78.

-The company also recently announced a quarterly dividend, which will be paid on Saturday, January 1st.
-Stockholders of record on Friday, December 10th will be issued a $0.02 dividend.
-This represents a $0.08 annualized dividend and a dividend yield of 0.11%.
-The ex-dividend date is Thursday, December 9th.
-Textron’s payout ratio is 3.86%.
+The company also recently disclosed a quarterly dividend, which will be paid on Saturday, January 1st.
+Investors of record on Friday, December 10th will be given a dividend of $0.02 per share.
+This represents a $0.08 annualized dividend and a yield of 0.11%.
+The ex-dividend date of this dividend is Thursday, December 9th.
+Textron’s dividend payout ratio (DPR) is 3.86%.

-In other news, VP Mark S. Bamford sold 1,825 shares of the company’s stock in a transaction dated Thursday, August 5th.
-The shares were sold at an average price of $71.81, for a total value of $131,053.25.
-Following the sale, the vice president now owns 18,502 shares of the company’s stock, valued at approximately $1,328,628.62.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-1.50% of the stock is currently owned by corporate insiders.
+In other news, VP Mark S. Bamford sold 1,825 shares of Textron stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $71.81, for a total transaction of $131,053.25.
+Following the completion of the sale, the vice president now directly owns 18,502 shares in the company, valued at $1,328,628.62.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+1.50% of the stock is currently owned by company insiders.

 Textron Company Profile